surifirstpin/biplus_documentation/docs/DataRun.md

 ## Field Visualization On / Off

 You can Hide the field values in  the visualization charts by selecting **Hide Visualization** for the specific field by clicking on the down arrow in the field header.
-To display the same in visulisation chart click
+To display the same in visulisation chart cl

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/75f9c50ef12a1aa2ff5c43aaafefa2fd1140597d/images/hide_visualisation.png)